-- Weekly bursary payments where there is evidence of your parents'/guardians' currently receiving any type of income-based support (i.e. Working Tax Credit) and the household income is less than £35,000 per year OR having a combined household income (income of the parent(s)/guardian(s) of the student) below £35,000 per year.
-If your application is successful for the Student Bursary, you will be eligible for a weekly payment that will be determined by the Sixth Form and will be based on your individual circumstances. - If you live 4 miles, or more, away from The Sixth Form and do not qualify for the Greater Manchester 'Our Pass' there may be some financial assistance available towards Travel Costs.
-Please enquire at Student Information.
+- Parents'/guardians' currently receiving any type of income-based support (i.e. Working Tax Credit) and the household income is less than £35,000 per year OR - Having a combined household income (income of the parent(s)/guardian(s) of the student) below £35,000 per year.

-https://ourpass.co.uk/?utm_source=TfGM%20homepage&utm_medium= MPU&utm_campaign=OurPass&utm_content=organic
+Support will be based on the individual needs of the student and provided by a combination of:

+- A weekly payment may be provided to contribute to payment for food/ drinks, for each day the student attends The Sixth Form.
+This will be paid directly into the student's bank account - Payment in kind for any other agreed support required, for example DBS, UCAS Fee https://ourpass.co.uk/?utm_source=TfGM%20homepage&utm_medium= MPU&utm_campaign=OurPass&utm_content=organic